Frequently Asked Questions

-Absolutely not!
-Angie meets women who have declined tests and scans in pregnancy because they believed this to be true.
+Sometimes Angie meets women who have declined tests and scans in pregnancy because they believe that they will be told that they must have a termination if an issue is identified.
 It is very important to be clear that screening tests and scans are ways to assess baby’s wellbeing and growth, but it is you who has the responsibility and the right to make decisions about your baby.

 If it is suspected that your baby may have a problem, this should be explained clearly to you.
 You should be provided with information about the options for any additional testing which may be helpful and the effect of these issues on your baby.

-Angie is very clear that it is not the role of a healthcare worker to advise you to end a pregnancy due to an issue identified in the baby, but on many occasions she hears of situations where an assumption is made that because a particular issue has been identified that the women/couple will inevitably want a termination.
+Angie is very clear that it is not the role of a healthcare worker to direct you to end a pregnancy due to an issue identified as affecting your baby.
+However, on many occasions she hears of situations where assumptions have been made.
+She has supported many families who have chosen to continue their pregnancy, in the knowledge of issues affecting their baby.

-If you wish, Angie can arrange for you to see Professor Basky Thilaganathan in Harley Street.
+If you wish, Angie can often arrange for you to see Professor Basky Thilaganathan in Harley Street, or another relevant expert.
 Professor Thilaganathan is professor of fetal medicine at St Georges hospital in London and is able to provide expert diagnostic services.

 In the UK, the NHS offers all pregnant women screening for common chromosomal conditions.
 The most frequently offered test is the combined test.